Tuesday, May 22nd, 2012

 “They (NHRA) hadn’t even put the hat on Matt’s head yet and the ESPN guys at the far end were telling me, we don’t know what’s going on but you won that race,” Johnson said.
 “They have never had that type of situation come up before, especially in the final round of the biggest race of the year.”

 Upon further review, 26 hours later, it was concluded that the leading edge of Johnson’s ultra slim front wheel somehow went unnoticed by the pulsating finish line beam.
-And so it was on Tuesday night, Steve Johnson had won the 2005 U.S. Nationals.
+And so it was on Tuesday night after the race, Steve Johnson had won the 2005 U.S. Nationals.

 “Emotionally I was disappointed that I didn’t get to celebrate in the winner’s circle, but economically it couldn’t have been a better situation for me,” Johnson said.
 “We got tons of media coverage out of it.
 We were on TV, the radio and in USA Today three times.”